apache/incubator-retired-ripple/README.md

 ## Contributing

-The `master` branch is the latest (stable) release.
-The `next` branch is where all development happens.

-If you like the project, and want to contribute code, please issue a pull request (on [GitHub](https://github.com/apache/incubator-ripple/pulls)) into the `next` branch.
+If you like the project, and want to contribute code, please issue a pull request (on [GitHub](https://github.com/apache/incubator-ripple/pulls)) into the `master` branch.

 Note: You will need to submit an Apache [ICLA](http://www.apache.org/licenses/#clas) (Individual Contributor License Agreement) for your contribution to be accepted.